-Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project – set out to discover the future of logistics.
-More than 100 industry thought-leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
-(Specifically in 2025, which – not to startle anyone – is only 10 years away.)
+What is the future of logistics?
+Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project, set out to discover the future of logistics.
+More than 100 industry thought leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
+Namely, in 2025.

-What Do You See Is the Future of Logistics?
+What Do You See As the Future of Logistics?

 The Top Predictions to Come Out of the Report